GSA/digitalgov.gov/content/posts/2015-02-24-trends-on-tuesday-mobile-web-lessons-from-the-crowdsource-mobile-testing-program.md

 ---
+url: /2015/02/24/trends-on-tuesday-mobile-web-lessons-from-the-crowdsource-mobile-testing-program/
 date: 2015-02-24 10:00:03 -0400
-title: 'Trends on Tuesday\: Mobile Web Lessons From the CrowdSource Mobile Testing Program'
+title: 'Trends on Tuesday: Mobile Web Lessons From the CrowdSource Mobile Testing Program'
 summary: 'Practice makes perfect.
-But in the mobile world, it’s testing that makes products better.
+But in the mobile world, it&rsquo;s testing that makes products better.
 For federal agencies that have developed their own apps or mobile-friendly sites, the CrowdSource Mobile Testing Program offers a simple way to collect feedback on compatibility testing.
-Since the program’s inception in March 2013, eight federal mobile websites (including responsive design)'
+Since the program&rsquo;s inception in March 2013, eight federal mobile websites (including responsive design)'
-authors: [david-fern]
+authors:
+  - david-fern
 categories:
   - Mobile
   - Our Work